mattmatts0819/mattmatts/README.md

 - AllergyAppProto is a presentation containing a wireframe of my first design project, an app used to track food allergies between restaurants.
 The files are in JPEG form for esy viewing.
 - asg-4 is an in-class Java project that shows introductory skills in inheritance and data storage.
 This is my first project using MVC app design.
 - sllPrac is a Java practice project demonstrating knowledge in abstract data types, more specifically, Singly Linked Lists.
 - SustainaBowl is a Figma project that demonstrates my wireframing skills.
+The files included in the folder represent the beginning-to-end journey of creating the app.
 - IST261_Semester_Project is a studio class assignment showcasing my skills with the MVC structure, as well as API calls and basic UI design.
 This project also represents my skills with data persistance.
 I utilized the Agile development process to create smaller working deliverables throughout the semester, which streamlined the process of creating a large project, as well as reduced errors.